garywiz/chaperone/README.md

 Status
 ------

-This project is stable and ready for beta users.
-We don't recommend using in production yet, however if you are currently starting up your container services with Bash scripts, Chaperone is probably a much better choice.
+Chaperone is now stable and ready for production.
+If you are currently starting up your container services with Bash scripts, Chaperone is probably a much better choice.

 Full status is [now part of the documentation](http://garywiz.github.io/chaperone/status.html).